Tuğçe Beder

 Tuğçe Beder (born 15 November 1999) is a Turkish female judoka competing in the 48 kg division.
 She participated at the 2024 Olympics in Paris, France.

 Career

-Beder started performin judo during her middle school years in 2012 as a hobby.
-She then continued professionally with the encouragement of her teachers.
+Beder started performing judo as a hobby during her middle school year in 2012.
+She continued professionally with the encouragement of her teachers.
 She won several titles at domestic and international competitions.
 She is a member of Kocaeli Büyükşehir Belediyesi Kağıt Spor Kulübü in the Dan 2 of black belt rank.

 2015

 Beder won her first international medal, a bronze medal, at the 2015 World Judo Cadets Championships in Sarajevo, Bosnia and Herzegovina.

 2016

 She ranked first in the world list for the Girls' Cadet -48 kg category.

 2018

-Bederreceived the silver medal in the -48 kg division at the 2018 European Junior Judo Championships in Sofia, Bulgaria after she could not complete the competition due to her shoulder injury in the final.
+Beder received the silver medal in the -48 kg division at the 2018 European Junior Judo Championships in Sofia, Bulgaria after she could not complete the competition due to her shoulder injury in the final.